Philadelphia Film Center (Prince Theater)

 2:00 pm - 4:00 pm

-Join us for a celebration of young women through the legacy of Marian Anderson within Art, Film and Music.
-Enjoy an afternoon featuring a FREE screening of Once in a Hundred Years: The Life and Legacy of Marian Anderson, entertainment and surprise guests!
+Join us for a celebration of young women through the legacy of Marian Anderson, within Art, Film & Music.
+Enjoy an afternoon featuring a FREE screening of Once in a Hundred Years: The Life & Legacy of Marian Anderson, entertainment by female artists, featuring: DJ Shorty Wop, The Royal Mix, exclusive raffles and a discussion with Boom 103.9’s Paris Nicole, Bri Steves and special guest Mo’Ne Davis!

 Once in a Hundred Years: The Life and Legacy of Marian Anderson tells the inspiring story of a musical icon from South Philadelphia whose performance at the Lincoln Memorial in 1939 helped set the stage for the civil rights era.
 Ms. Anderson’s voice broke through barriers closed to black Americans in the 1930s—the classical music stage.
 On May 8, Once in a Hundred Years: The Life and Legacy of Marian Anderson, took home Best Documentary Feature at the Philadelphia Independent Film Festival.